wvmitchell/Blog/source/articles/2014-08-06-elasticsearch-and-chewy.html.markdown

 solution I'm focusing on today is Elasticsearch, paired with the Chewy gem.

-Elasticsearch is a wizbangpop which sits alongside your application holding a text representation of all your data.
+Elasticsearch is an opensource RESTful service which sits alongside your application, holding a text representation of all your data.
 When data is updated or created from your application, Elasticsearch can update it's own dataset to match whats currently in your database.
 The benefit you get from this